ksahlin/IsoCon/README.md

 `pip` is pythons official package installer.
 This section assumes you have `python` (v2.7 or >=3.4) and a recent version of `pip` installed which should be included in most python versions.
 If you do not have `pip`, it can be easily installed [from here](https://pip.pypa.io/en/stable/installing/) and upgraded with `pip install --upgrade pip`.

-Create a file `requirements.txt` with contents copied from [this file](https://github.com/ksahlin/IsoCon/blob/master/requirements.txt).
+With `python` and `pip` available, create a file `requirements.txt` with contents copied from [this file](https://github.com/ksahlin/IsoCon/blob/master/requirements.txt).
 Then, type in terminal

 ```
 pip install --requirement requirements.txt IsoCon
 ```

 This should install IsoCon.
 With proper installation of **IsoCon**, you should be able to issue the command `IsoCon pipeline` to view user instructions. `pip` will install the dependencies automatically for you.
-IsoCon has been built with python 2.7, 3.4-3.6 on OS X and Linux systems using [Travis](https://travis-ci.org/).
+IsoCon has been built with python 2.7, 3.4-3.6 on Linux systems using [Travis](https://travis-ci.org/).
 For customized installation of latest master branch, see below.

 #### Downloading source from GitHub